Shweta-Tech-creator/Chat-System/README.md

 - **Writes:** 1/3rd of our users suddenly can't send messages.
 The system feels broken.
 - **Reads:** This is the weirdest part.
 When you query for "Recent Messages," you get gaps.
 It's like reading a book with every 3rd page ripped out.
 This "Eventual Inconsistency" is the price we pay for speed, but man, it makes for a frustrated user.

----

-## 💡 The "Aha!"
-Moment
-To build something as big as Discord, you can't just pick one way to shard.
-You need a "Hybrid" approach:
-1. Use **Channel-Based Sharding** for the quiet rooms.
-2. Watch for **Hotspots** (spikes).
-3. If a room gets too loud, dynamically pivot to **Message-ID Hashing** to spread that one channel across the whole cluster.

-*Scale isn't a problem to solve once; it's an ongoing battle.*